TriadGroupPlc/kubernetes-nginx-reverseproxy/README.md

 Also....it should be obvious...but `localhost` won't hit your service anyway since the service is  mapped to `nginx.triad.co.uk/web1` not `localhost/web1` so you'll just get the default backend unless you give it the proper host.
 Essentially, the service links in the dashboard are of little use to you.

+### STICKY SESSIONS

+If you need session affinity (e.g if your webservices create antiforgery tokens locally to the service), uncomment the relevant line in the ingress.yml
+Note that the method described in https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md#session-affinity didn't appear to work for me whereas using remote_addr(clients IP)  to hash-by did.